-The clubhouse facility is primarily used by the Port Stephens All Breeds and Obedience Canine Club, under a Sporting Facility Use Agreement.
-This agreement allows sporting groups' use of such Council's facilities in accordance with specified conditions.
+The clubhouse facility is primarily used by the Port Stephens Dog Sports Club, under a Sporting Facility Use Agreement.
+This agreement allows sporting groups use of such Council facilities in accordance with specified conditions.

 3.13 Future use and development